MikeMitterer/dart-l10n-gettext/README.md

 * [Issues][2]

 ###History ###
+* 0.15.12 - toJson converts vars not to "encodable" values
 * 0.11.0 - Sub-Translations are possible, msginit gets initialized with utf-8 per default
 * 0.9.0 - Released on pub